trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 - **IP Address:** `10.1.9.101`
 - Identified as the compromised workstation based on IPv4 Endpoint Statistics and IPv4 Conversation analysis.
-- Generated the highest volume of observed network activity within the packet capture.
+- Generated the highest number of packets observed in the capture, making it the primary host selected for further investigation.
 - Initiated DNS, HTTP, TLS, and SMTP communications with multiple external systems throughout the investigation.
 - Served as the primary focus of the network forensic analysis because it was responsible for the majority of the observed communications.